-Eurasian Journal of Emergency Medicine requires and encourages the authors and the individuals involved in the evaluation process of submitted manuscripts to disclose any existing or potential conflicts of interests including financial, consultant, institutional and other relationships that might lead to bias or a conflict of interest.
+Eurasian Journal of Emergency Medicine requires and encourages the authors and the individuals involved in the evaluation process of submitted manuscripts to disclose any existing or potential conflicts of interest, including financial, consultant, institutional, and other relationships that might lead to bias or a conflict of interest.

-Statements or opinions expressed in the manuscripts published in Eurasian Journal of Emergency Medicine reflect the views of the author(s) and not the opinions of the editors, the editorial board or the publisher; the editors, the editorial board and the publisher disclaim any responsibility or liability for such materials.
+Statements or opinions expressed in the manuscripts published in the Eurasian Journal of Emergency Medicine reflect the views of the author(s) and not the opinions of the editors, the editorial board, or the publisher; the editors, the editorial board, and the publisher disclaim any responsibility or liability for such materials.
 The final responsibility in regard to the published content rests with the authors.

 Manuscripts can only be submitted through the journal’s online manuscript submission and evaluation system, available at www.eajem.com.
 Manuscripts submitted via any other medium will not be evaluated.